 Critics of Kuczynski’s decision to pardon Fujimori protested at Plaza San Martin, just a few blocks away from the presidential palace.
 The protesters clashed with police officers, who fired tear gas to disperse the crowd, the state-run Andina news agency reported.

 Meanwhile, supporters of the pardoned ex-president gathered outside the hospital where Fujimori is currently being treated.
 They sang, danced and celebrated outside the hospital.

 Questions of political motives

-Local media reports chronicled how the split vote caused friction within the group, including one party spokesman who alleged that those who abstained did so as part as a pact with Kuczynski to pardon Alberto Fujimori.
+Local media reports chronicled how the split vote caused friction within the group, including a party spokesman who alleged that those who abstained did so as part as a pact with Kuczynski to pardon Fujimori.

 The current president has not publicly commented on the pardon beyond the statement released by his office.

 Kenji Fujimori thanked Kuczynski on Twitter for his “noble and magnanimous gesture” of approving his father’s pardon.

 He later tweeted a video of himself and his father from inside the hospital, reading the presidential pardon together on a mobile phone.

 Keiko Fujimori, the daughter of Alberto Fujimori who ran unsuccessfully against Kuczynski last year, also tweeted: